syncopika/vstream/readme.md

 techniques going into just making a bunch of vertices move according to real-time movement but I wanted to have a go at trying to think of ways I could possibly arrive at the same result.

 ## current state:
-so right now I've got blinking, eyebrow movement and mouth movement going fairly well I think. :D but also there are some things to note:
+so right now I've got blinking, eyebrow and mouth movement and head rotation going fairly well I think. :D but also there are some things to note:
 - I'm using shape keys to animate everything. this simplifies a ton of things (no need to worry about where an individual vertex should go) but also maybe limits the range of possible expressions as well. because I'm using shape keys, I also split my avatar up into separate meshes to make it easier to keep track of things but it should be possible to just have one mesh I think and a bunch of shape keys. at this time, the .js code expects separate meshes though.